artpoddybnyy/angular2-springboot-starter/README.md

 # Angular2SpringbootStarter

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.0-rc.1.

+The backend is written on springframework.boot 1.5.1.RELEASE.

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+Run `mvn run build` for a build and start project on tomcat server `http://localhost:8080/`.

 ## Code scaffolding